 it has been raining heavily here and has been cloudy all the time, for more than a week now. monsoons are great time to have hot hot pakoras with a steaming cup of masala chai. and its also a good time for me to post a pakora recipe 😉

-these spring onion pakoras have a crisp exterior and a soft texture from within. they are best served hot with some chutney – sweet or spicy and some bread or pav. makes for a good tea time snack or brunch.
+these spring onion fritters have a crisp exterior and a soft texture from within. they are best served hot with some chutney – sweet or spicy and some bread or pav. makes for a good tea time snack or brunch.

 - 1 green chilli, chopped (hari mirch)